SoftMatterPhysicsLeeds/smp-lab-documentation/docs/microscope.md

     <figcaption> **Figure 4**: Focusing (A) and centering (B) the condenser on Bay 5. </figcaption>
     </figure markdown>

----

-**NOTE**
+!!! info
     Not all microscopes have inbuilt screws, but some have the correct hex keys in slots on the top of the microscope.
 Otherwise, you may need to find the correct hex key.

----

 7. **Open** the **bottom aperture** to just outside the field of view through the eyepieces (or camera).
 8. **Remove the left eyepiece** on the microscope, to adjust the condenser aperture.
 Move between the minimum and maximum on the **condenser aperture adjustment dial**, as seen in Figure 1, in order to get an idea of the intensity.
 From the maximum intensity, close this aperture so that the light you see is at approximately 80% brightness.